niklas-hoeller/GitLab-CI-CD-Example/README.md

 ## Project Overview

 This project consists of a Spring Boot backend consumed by an Angular frontend.
 The components communicate using a RESTful API.
 All data is persistently stored on the backend application server using an in-file H2 database.

+## Backend

-## Task Entity
+### Task Entity

 The `Task` entity represents an entry in the Todo List.